raniel86/bashutils/README.md

 A collection of file sh to simplify various operations.

 ## compress.sh
-Create a tar gz of the item passed as the first argument of the script.\s\s
+Create a tar gz of the item passed as the first argument of the script.

 Usage:
 ```bash